FastyBird/ns-panel-connector/docs/Configuration.md

  > 0
 ```

-After all required protocols are configured you will be prompted with question if you want to configure optional protocols.
+After all required attributes are configured you will be prompted with question if you want to configure optional attributes.

 ```
  What type of device capability you would like to add?
 [Color RGB]: